UdonVR/Udon/Games/drinking roulette/README.md

 ###### Available on our Patreon
 - different game modes
   - Spin the bottle
-  - drinking game mode
+  - drinking roulette
-  - Russian Roulette mode
+  - Russian Roulette

 ---------------------